CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 As the file is greater than 5GB in size, you must use Multi Part upload to upload that file to S3.

+### OAI
+Don't make the S3 bucket public.
+You cannot attach IAM roles to the CloudFront distribution.
+S3 buckets don't have security groups.
+Here you need to use an OAI.
+Read more here: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html

+Restricting Access to Amazon S3 Content by Using an Origin Access Identity To restrict access to content that you serve from Amazon S3 buckets, you create CloudFront signed URLs or signed cookies to limit access to files in your Amazon S3 bucket, and then you create a special CloudFront user called an origin access identity (OAI) and associate it with your distribution.
+Then you configure permissions so that CloudFront can use the OAI to access and serve files to your users, but users can't use a direct URL to the S3 bucket to access a file there.
+Taking these steps help you maintain secure access to the files that you serve through CloudFront.

+In general, if you're using an Amazon S3 bucket as the origin for a CloudFront distribution, you can either allow everyone to have access to the files there, or you can restrict access.
+If you limit access by using, for example, CloudFront signed URLs or signed cookies, you also won't want people to be able to view files by simply using the direct URL for the file.
+Instead, you want them to only access the files by using the CloudFront URL, so your protections work.
+For more information about using signed URLs and signed cookies, see Serving Private Content with Signed URLs and Signed Cookies

 ### Encryption
 With SSE-C, your company can still provide the encryption key but let AWS do the encryption